Mechanicsburg, Ohio

 Mechanicsburg is a village in Champaign County, Ohio, United States.
-The population was 1,644 at the 2010 census.
+The population was 1,681 at the 2020 census.

 History

 Mechanicsburg was platted in 1814.
 The village was so named for the fact a large share of its settlers worked as mechanics.
 By 1833, Mechanicsburg's industries included two stores, a gristmill and a saw mill.
 Mechanicsburg was incorporated as a village in 1834.

 During the antebellum years, because of its location on a tributary of the Ohio River, Mechanicsburg was used as a station on the Underground Railroad.
 The "conductor" Udney Hyde (1808-1887) is credited with helping more than 500 fugitive slaves on their way to freedom.

+The Fugitive Slave Laws in 1793 and 1850 enabled federal marshals to track down and capture freemen who escaped from slavery.
+An escaped slave from Kentucky named Addison White came to Mechanicsburg and met abolitionist Udney Hyde, who housed and employed White between 1856-1857.
+Addison White's former owner, Daniel White, came to Mechanicsburg to capture him.
+Mechanicsburg residents aiding White were arrested by federal marshals, resulting in a standoff between Ohio state officials and federal marshals.
+The people of Mechanicsburg paid between $900-$950 for White's freedom.
+Addison White served in the 54th Massachusetts Infantry in the United States Civil War.

+Addison White and his wife Amanda are buried at Maple Grove Cemetery in Mechanicsburg.